qualisys/paf-resources/Documentation/Project Automation Framework Manual.md

 | Structuring the script	|Include statements are useful to split up a long script into different parts: ```include(‘name of file to include’)```	|

 To check whether measurement is static or dynamic:
-1. Add to Fields section in settings.paf:
+1. Add to Fields section in Settings.paf:
 ```
     Measurement type:
     Type: Enum
     Values: [Static, Dynamic]
     Default: Dynamic
 ```
-2. Set the value in the Measurement section in settings.paf:
+2. Set the value in the Measurement section in Settings.paf:
 ```
     Measurements:
     Static trial: